Petrosz007/p4-h264/OnePager.md

 By implementing these additional features, the P4 program will be able to efficiently process and manage H264 or H265 video streams within the network.

 ## Conclusion
-The proposed P4 program aims to improve network efficiency and QoS by performing real-time in-network investigation of H264 or H265 video streams.
-By parsing I and P frames, collecting per-stream statistics.
+The proposed P4 program aims to improve network efficiency and QoS by performing real-time in-network investigation of H264 or H265 video streams, by parsing I and P frames, collecting per-stream statistics.